Ogun: Symbols

 The primary symbols of Ogun are iron, the dog, and the palm frond.
 They symbolize Ogun's role in transformation, mediation, and function.
 Iron is the primary emblem of Ogun.
 Ogun altars and ceremonies display and use iron objects both in Yoruba areas and across the African diaspora.
 Followers of Ogun wear chains of iron implements; Ogun festivals feature the display of knives, guns, blacksmith implements, scissors, wrenches, and other iron implements from daily life.

 Sacrifice

 Meats are sacrifices for Ogun.
 Dogs are the traditional companions of hunters, but Ogun's personality is also seen as "doglike": aggressive, able to face danger, and straightforward.
 Other sacrificial animals associated with Ogun are the spitting cobra (blacksnake); its behavior is aggressive and fearless.
 Hunters and blacksmiths avoid eating or witnessing the mating of blacksnakes.
 Other important sacrificial offerings to Ogun are the Clarias submarginatus (a species of catfish), alligator pepper, kola nuts, palm wine and red palm oil, small rats, roosters, salt, snails, tortoise, water, and yams.
-(Clyne: 1997).
 Many of these sacrificial offerings were carried into New World traditions.

 Oríkì is a Yoruba cultural phenomenon that comes in the form of praise poetry, praising either a person, òrìṣà (deity), or town based on their achievements.
 Ogun worshippers are known to sing Ogun's oríkì and this specific part insinuates that Ògún is in seven paths.